 Sacramento County has proclaimed a public health emergency and a local emergency in its response to COVID-19, also known as 2019 novel coronavirus.

 There is no higher priority to the Cosumnes CSD than the health and safety of our community and employees.
 The Cosumnes CSD has been following guidance from the Centers for Disease Control (CDC), the California Department of Public Health, and the Sacramento County Public Health Department, to protect public health and fight the spread of COVID-19 in our community.

-The following Cosumnes CSD facilities, events and programs are closed until further notice.
 Because the situation continues to evolve rapidly, we may reevaluate and decide to modify these measures based on guidance from public health officials.
-We will communicate any changes with you as we normally would.

-While our facilities are closed, we are pleased to serve you by phone between the hours of 8 am and 5 pm, Monday through Friday, at the numbers listed below:
+We are also pleased to serve you by phone between 8 am and 5 pm, Monday through Friday:

 Always keep a safe physical distance and follow CDC’s recommendations, including:

 - Wash hands before and after being outdoors, carry hand sanitizer, do not use the parks or trails if you are sick, cover your mouth and nose when coughing or sneezing, etc.

 - Always observe social distancing of at least six feet from other people.
 Practice it and know what it looks like.
 Keep it as you walk, bike or hike.
 Wear a face covering when maintaining six feet of distance from others is not feasible.

 - Warn other trail users of your presence and as you pass to allow proper distance and step off trails to allow others to pass, keeping minimum recommended distances at all times.
 Signal your presence with your voice, bell or horn.